 Fact-checked against privatehealth.gov.au on 2026-04-25.

-Roughly 45% of Australians hold some form of private health insurance, and the data shows that figure has shifted up and down over the past two decades as the Medicare Levy Surcharge and Lifetime Health Cover loading have created tax incentives for higher earners.
-Interestingly, the system is structured to interact with Medicare rather than replace it — and understanding that interaction is what determines whether private cover represents real value for any given household or just an additional cost line.
+About 45% of Australians hold some form of private health insurance, and that figure has drifted up and down over the past two decades as the Medicare Levy Surcharge and Lifetime Health Cover loading have given higher earners a tax reason to take cover out.
+Here’s the part most people miss: private cover is built to sit alongside Medicare, not replace it.
+Get your head around how the two fit together and you’ll know pretty quickly whether private cover is real value for your household – or just another line on the budget.

 The two main types of private cover

-Private health insurance in Australia comes in two main types, sold separately or together as combined policies.
-The federal comparison portal at privatehealth.gov.au is the authoritative consumer-facing source for both.
+Private health insurance in Australia comes in two main flavours.
+You can buy them separately or bundle them as a combined policy.
+The federal comparison portal at privatehealth.gov.au is the go-to consumer source for both.

 Hospital cover

-Hospital cover pays toward the cost of in-hospital private treatment — accommodation, theatre fees, and the gap between Medicare’s in-hospital rebate and the hospital’s actual charges.
-It allows the holder to choose their own doctor and hospital for elective procedures, and it’s the type of cover that interacts with the Medicare Levy Surcharge.
+Hospital cover pays toward private treatment in hospital – the accommodation, theatre fees, and the gap between Medicare’s in-hospital rebate and what the hospital actually charges.
+It lets you pick your own doctor and hospital for elective procedures.
+It’s also the type of cover that affects the Medicare Levy Surcharge.

 Extras cover (general treatment)

-The two types serve different purposes.
-Hospital cover is about catastrophic protection plus in-hospital choice; extras cover is about reducing routine out-of-pocket costs on services Medicare leaves uncovered.
+The two do genuinely different jobs.
+Hospital cover is catastrophic protection plus choice of doctor and hospital.
+Extras cover is about trimming the routine out-of-pocket costs Medicare leaves on the table.

 Hospital cover – what it does

 Hospital cover sits on top of Medicare.
-For private hospital treatment, Medicare pays a rebate equal to 75% of the relevant Medicare Benefits Schedule fee for medical services (the doctor’s component).
-Hospital insurance pays the rest of the medical fee gap (subject to policy terms), plus the accommodation and theatre costs.
+When you’re treated as a private patient in hospital, Medicare pays a rebate of 75% of the relevant Medicare Benefits Schedule fee for the medical services – that’s the doctor’s component.
+Your hospital insurance covers the rest of that medical fee gap, subject to the policy terms, plus the accommodation and theatre costs.

-• Inclusions — what types of treatment the policy covers.
-Basic policies exclude many categories (heart surgery, joint replacements, pregnancy); comprehensive policies include almost everything.
+- Inclusions – what the policy actually covers.
+Basic policies leave out whole categories like heart surgery, joint replacements and pregnancy; comprehensive policies cover almost the lot.

-• Restrictions — some policies cover certain treatments only as restricted services (paying minimum benefits, not gap-cover-style benefits), which reduces the practical value.
+- Restrictions – some policies cover certain treatments only as restricted services, paying minimum benefits rather than gap-style benefits.
+That quietly guts the practical value.

-Importantly, hospital cover doesn’t change anything about public-hospital treatment as a public patient.
-Eligible Medicare holders still get free public hospital care regardless of whether they hold private cover.
-The Department of Health and Aged Care’s private health insurance page covers the policy framework.
+One thing hospital cover doesn’t change is your public-hospital treatment as a public patient.
+If you’re eligible for Medicare, you still get free public hospital care whether or not you hold private cover.
+The Department of Health and Aged Care’s private health insurance page sets out the policy framework.

 Extras cover and annual limits

-Extras cover subsidises services Medicare doesn’t cover — dental check-ups, fillings, optical (glasses, contact lenses), physiotherapy, chiropractic, remedial massage in some policies, and a long tail of other allied health services.
-Each category has its own annual limit, and once the limit is reached, further claims aren’t reimbursed for the rest of the year.
+Extras cover picks up the services Medicare doesn’t – dental check-ups and fillings, optical (glasses and contact lenses), physio, chiropractic, remedial massage on some policies, and a long tail of other allied health.
+Each category carries its own annual limit.
+Hit the limit and you’re paying full freight for the rest of the year.

-• Households that don’t use those services often pay more in premiums than they claim back, sometimes by a substantial margin
+- Households that rarely use them often pay more in premiums than they ever claim, sometimes by a wide margin.

-Extras is ultimately a budgeting tool — smoothing predictable annual costs.
-It’s not a tax-effect product, so unlike hospital cover, holding or not holding extras doesn’t affect Medicare Levy Surcharge or LHC.
+At heart, extras is a budgeting tool.
+It smooths out predictable annual costs.
+It isn’t a tax product, so unlike hospital cover, whether you hold extras has no bearing on the Medicare Levy Surcharge or LHC.

 The Medicare Levy Surcharge

-The Medicare Levy Surcharge (MLS) is an additional tax on higher-income earners who don’t hold appropriate private hospital cover.
-It’s separate from the standard Medicare Levy that most Australians pay.
+The Medicare Levy Surcharge (MLS) is an extra tax on higher-income earners who don’t hold appropriate private hospital cover.
+It’s a separate thing from the standard Medicare Levy nearly everyone pays.

-The MLS is structured in tiers based on income — the published thresholds are on the ATO’s Medicare and private health insurance page and on the Services Australia MLS page.
-The tiers apply rates of 1%, 1.25%, or 1.5% of income depending on bracket.
+The MLS works in income tiers.
+The published thresholds live on the ATO’s Medicare and private health insurance page and on the Services Australia MLS page.
+Depending on your bracket, the rate is 1%, 1.25%, or 1.5% of income.

-What the data shows is that for higher-income earners, the MLS is often substantially more than the cost of basic hospital cover.
-So holding a low-end hospital policy purely to avoid the MLS is a common arithmetic — the policy costs less than the tax it avoids.
-Whether this is worthwhile depends on income tier and the available basic policy prices in any given year.
+For a lot of higher earners, the MLS works out to more than a basic hospital policy would cost.
+So buying a low-end hospital policy purely to dodge the surcharge is common, and the maths is simple: the policy costs less than the tax it avoids.
+Whether it’s worth it for you depends on your income tier and what basic policies are going for that year.

-Importantly, only hospital cover affects the MLS — extras cover alone doesn’t.
-And the cover has to meet a minimum standard set by the federal government.
+Two things to keep straight here.
+Only hospital cover affects the MLS – extras on its own does nothing.
+And the cover has to meet a minimum standard set by the federal government to count.

 Lifetime Health Cover loading

-• The loading applies to the base premium — so a 50% loading on a $200/month basic policy adds $100/month, not the same dollar amount across all policies
+- It applies to the base premium – so a 50% loading on a $200/month basic policy adds $100/month, not some flat amount across every policy.

 Waiting periods and how they actually work